TERREMEMBER/znbase/docs/content/v2.2/explore/linear-scalability/docker.md

 title: Explore linear scalability on Docker
 headerTitle: Linear scalability
 linkTitle: Linear scalability
-description: Learn how to scale a local three-node YugabyteDB cluster (on Docker) while a workload is running.
+description: Learn how to scale a local three-node ZNbaseDB cluster (on Docker) while a workload is running.
 block_indexing: true
 menu:
   v2.2: